 The Thames foreshore was one of the richest flatfish grounds in the country.
 The two kilometres from Tararū hill to the mouth of the Kauaeranga River was divided into 45 separate tribal or hapū interests, each demarcated by inshore stakes.

 The Waihou River was a ready-made highway and the vast swamp around it was a rich source of food.
-Despite the discomfort of life in the midst of water, the remains of many settlements are found along the river.
+Despite the discomfort of living surrounded by water, the remains of many settlements are found along the river.
 Māori used sand and shells to raise settlements above high-water mark.
 The ‘swamp pā’ of Ōruarangi and Pāterangi at Kōpū, and Kākaramea at Hikutaiā, were then the largest pā.

-In 1983 earth-moving work in the river uncovered large middens at a bend in the Ōhinemuri River close to Paeroa.
+In 1983 earth-moving work in the river uncovered large middens at a bend in the Ōhinemuri River near Paeroa.
 Archaeological investigation showed this to be the site of Te Raupa pā, which missionary Samuel Marsden visited in 1820.
 It was then the largest swamp pā on the Waihou River.

-In November 1769 Captain James Cook spent three weeks in the region.
-He observed the transit of Mercury at Whitianga, sailed around the top of the Coromandel Peninsula into the Firth of Thames and spent two days on the Waihou River.
-Botanist Joseph Banks declared the Hauraki Plains to be ‘the properest place we have yet seen for establishing a colony’.1 The immense trees, good anchorages and fertile soils greatly impressed the visitors, whose glowing reports of these brought Hauraki to the attention of Europe.
+In November 1769 Lieutenant James Cook spent three weeks in the region.
+He observed the transit of Mercury at Whitianga, sailed around the Coromandel Peninsula into the Firth of Thames, and spent two days on the Waihou River.
+Botanist Joseph Banks declared the Hauraki Plains to be ‘the properest place we have yet seen for establishing a colony’.1 The immense trees, good anchorages and fertile soils greatly impressed the visitors, whose glowing reports brought Hauraki to the attention of Europe.

 A kahikatea in the vicinity of present-day Hikutaiā had a circumference of 6 metres and a height of 27.2 metres to the first branch.
-When felled in about 1900 its trunk proved to be hollow.
+When it was felled in about 1900, its trunk proved to be hollow.